marian-code/wikipedia-music-tags/docs/instalation.rst

     git clone git@github.com:marian-code/wikipedia-music-tags.git
     cd wikipedia-music-tags
-    pip install -r requirements.txt
     pip install -e .

-This will install package in developement mode.
+This will install package in editable mode.
 The app CLI and GUI version can be run by:

 .. code-block:: bash